The Sacred Mirror of Kofun: Filming and scripting

 In summer, a team consisting of oceanographers, photographers and a scriptwriter, led by Cousteau, transported equipment from Los Angeles to Chuuk Atoll, Micronesia.
 Production lasted several weeks (one in Chuuk and 2 in Palau) during which they took several photographs and video footage around the island and the ocean; Cousteau and his team performed 4-5 dives a day.

 A location featured prominently was the Chuuk Lagoon, famous for the more than 100 shipwrecks that sunk during Operation Hailstone of the WWII.
 The project was marked when one torpedo, whose compressed air container of its propulsion system had rusted away, and exploded while the team were down.

 The plot was written simultaneously with the brainstorming and the reviewing and selection of the footage.

 Marketing

 Since the game play was weak by gamers standards special care was given to advertising which encompassed several media and highlight Cousteau's name and participation.

 Development problems encountered in late testing resulted in release delays, so the game was released in late November, after the hype subsided.

 Package

 The game package included a demo CD, a 3.5 inch floppy with Saved Games, an Evaluation Guide, and an overview brochure in the form of a passport.

 Reception

 Despite an ambitious project, the game was not well received and passed rather unnoticed, mostly because of its limited or buggy gameplay.
-There are currently very little reviews on the game.
+There are currently very few reviews on the game.

+The Sacred Mirror of Kofun received a CODiE award in 1997 for Best Use of Live Performers in Multimedia.